opipari/FastSPAM/zero_shot_scene_segmentation/simulators/habitat-sim/README.md

         ```
     - If you'd like to render RGB images using the habitat-sim render, simply add the `-render` flag to the above script.
     - **Expected Output**
-        The above command should create a new directory for each scene in the example set of matterport that includes a semantic label mesh.
-For each of these scenes, there will be a sub-directory each containing a `<scene name>.habitat_trajectory_poses.csv` file describing the camera pose for each sampled trajectory.
+        - The above command should create a new directory for each scene in the `example` set of matterport that includes a semantic label mesh (currently, only `00861-GLAQ4DNUx5U`).
+For each of these scenes, the script will create a sub-directory each containing a `<scene_name>.habitat_trajectory_poses.csv` file describing the camera poses in each sampled trajectory.
+        - The output `csv` file will have the following columns:
+            ```
+            Scene-ID, Trajectory-ID, Sensor-Height, View-ID, X-Position, Y-Position, Z-Position, W-Quaternion, X-Quaternion, Y-Quaternion, Z-Quaternion
+            ```
+        - **Note** These poses are in the habitat-sim coordinate frame.
 4. Modify Sampling Parameters
     - Edit the parameters specified in the `./configs/trajectory_config.ini` configuration file.
     - Useful, for example, if you want to simulate data from multiple agent heights.